-Procurement of contracts financed by the World Bank will be conducted through the procedures as specified in the World Bank's "Guidelines: Procurement under IBRD Loans and IDA Credits" (2011) and is open to all eligible bidders as defined in the guidelines.
-Consulting services will be selected in accordance with the World Bank's "Guidelines: Selection and Employment of Consultants by World Bank Borrowers" (2011).
+Procurement of contracts financed by the World Bank will be conducted through the procedures as specified in the World Bank's "Guidelines: Procurement of Goods, Works, and Non-Consulting Services under IBRD Loans and IDA Credits & Grants, dated January 2011, Revised July 2014 and is open to all eligible bidders as defined in the guidelines.
+Consulting services will be selected in accordance with the World Bank's ""Guidelines: Selection and Employment of Consultants under IBRD Loans and IDA Credits & Grants " dated January 2011 and Revised July 2014.